Applying the Viterbi Algorithm to Planetary-Mass Black Hole Searches: Introduction

 The pioneering work in exploring this mass range with GW data~\cite{Miller:2020kmv} is developed assuming the Frequency-Hough and Generalized Frequency-Hough algorithms, primarily designed for CW searches.
 In our study, we employ the Viterbi dynamic programming algorithm~\cite{Viterbi}, which identifies the most likely sequence of hidden Markov states in a model-agnostic way.
 The application of the Viterbi statistic to CW searches has been extensively studied~\cite{Suvorova:2016rdc,Suvorova:2017dpm,Melatos:2021mmz,Bayley:2019bcb, Bayley:2020zfa,Bayley:2022hkz,KAGRA:2022dwb} (see also~\cite{Sun2018,Sun:2018owi,Melatos:2020rlu} for other applications), and the full search pipeline is available as the SOAP package~\cite{soapcw}.
 As observed in the CW searches~\cite{KAGRA:2022dwb}, we expect the Viterbi algorithm to be less sensitive compared to the Frequency-Hough algorithm, but it offers significant advantages in terms of computation time and an agnostic approach.
 The Frequency-Hough method assumes a power-law spectrum, while Viterbi, in principle, can detect arbitrary curves in the time-frequency domain.
 This flexibility is a major advantage in the portion of the parameter space where higher-order post-Newtonians (PNs) start to become non-negligible.

 The structure of the paper is the following: In Sec.~\ref{sec:meth}, we first present a summary of the Viterbi algorithm and discuss its theoretical basis.
 Subsequently, we show that the length of the SFT needs to be optimized based on the chirp mass of the binary system.
 Then, we provide a detailed description of how to compute the optimum length.
+We also provide an estimation of the sensitivity in terms of distance and its implications for the PBH abundance that could be obtained through this search.
+Additionally, we discuss the detection statistics with a detailed investigation into their distribution.
 Following that, in Sec.~\ref{sec:results}, we demonstrate the application of SOAP package to the search of planetary mass binary black holes by preparing mock data containing Gaussian noise and injections of signals, with varying luminosity distances and chirp masses.
 Finally, in Sec.~\ref{sec:Conclusions}, we present the conclusions of our study and the outlook for future investigations.
-Appendix~\ref{sec:LOPN_val} demonstrates that higher-order PNs are indeed non-negligible for most of the parameter space, supporting the advantage of model-agnostic nature of our method.
+Appendix~\ref{sec:LOPN_val} demonstrates that higher-order PNs are indeed non-negligible for most of the parameter space, supporting the advantage of the model-agnostic nature of our method.